 Code Example: Basic Memory Retrieval (Conceptual Python)

-While full implementations vary, here’s a simplified Python snippet illustrating the core idea of storing and retrieving from a hypothetical memory store.
+While full implementations vary, here’s a simplified Python snippet illustrating the core idea of storing and retrieving from a hypothetical memory store, demonstrating a basic LLM memory example.

 1## Ensure you have the necessary libraries installed: